Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Action:
   * The action to generate NLA Strips from.
 Only actions valid for the selected Type will be shown.
 * Copy Action to Selected Objects:
   * If this option is selected, then the selected objects will be animated instead of the Object in the Object control.
-This option is only valid for Type Object or any type that can be object data (such as Mesh and Curve).
+This option is only valid for Type Object, Type Material, or any type that can be object data (such as Mesh and Curve).
+If the type is Material, the action wll be copied to the active materials of the selected objects.
 * Duplicate Object on Overlap:
   * If this option is selected, then overlapping action strips will be placed on new objects that are duplicates of the original object being animated.
 This option is only valid for Type Object or any type that can be object data (such as Mesh and Curve).
 If the type is not Object, then all objects using the data will be duplicated.
 For example if the action is defined on a Curve, all objects using the Curve will be duplicated.
 * Action Length (Frames):